RatzNikita/mesto/README.md

-#  Проект Место
+#  Project 'Mesto'
-Учебный проект по адаптивной вёрстке и базовому JavaScript
+Educational project on adaptive layout and basic JavaScript
 ---------
-#### Проект представляет собой приложение в котором пользователь сможет создавать карточки мест
+#### The project is an application in which the user will be able to create place cards

-На данный момент пользователь может:
+At the moment, the user can:
-* с помощью кнопок вписать имя и информацию о себе.
+* use the buttons to enter your name and information about yourself..
-* добавлять новые карточки через специальную форму
+* add new cards through a special form
-* ставить лайки на карточки
+* like cards
-* удалять карточки
+* delete cards

-В проекте используются:
+The project uses:
-* медиазапросы
+* media queries
-* флекс-контейнеры
+* flex-boxes
-* скрипты
+* scripts
-* грид-сетки
+* grid layouts
-* стрелочные функции
+* arrow functions
-* организованная по БЭМ файловая структура
+* BEM organized file structure
-*  динамическая валидация форм
+* dinamic form validation
-* классы
+* classes
-* работа с API
+* working with API

 ---------------------------
-#### Планы по доработке
+#### Improvement plans

-Написать бэк для приложения
+Add backend to the application
 ---------------------------
-Проект можно посмотреть на Github Pages:
+The project can be viewed on Github Pages:

 https://ratznikita.github.io/mesto/